lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 #.
 Fill out the `Project onboarding form <https://project.lsst.org/onboarding/form>`__.

-   There's no need to upload a photo to DocuShare, see the next step instead.
+   - There's no need to upload a photo to DocuShare, see the next step instead.
+   - Under "User should belong to which Mailing Lists," add ``dm-devel`` and ``dm-announce``.
+IT automatically adds DM hires to ``dm-staff``.

 #.
 Add the new hire to the DM Team Google spreadsheet with time allocation information.